Some services differ by area. Select your area so we can show you the most relevant information to you.

 Causes

-• cancer or fluid (ascites) in the abdomen pressing on the outside of the bowel, or blocking the tube on the inside.
+• cancer in the abdomen pressing on the outside of the bowel, or blocking the tube on the inside.
 Colon, stomach or ovarian cancer are the commonest cancers to cause obstruction.

-• neurological illnessess (eg multiple sclerosis) can affects the nerve supply of the bowel - this can stop the bowel from working (an ileus)
+• neurological illnessess (e.g. multiple sclerosis) can affects the nerve supply of the bowel - this can stop the bowel from working properly

 Treatment

-But surgery or a stoma may not be possible, and may not help - in this case your palliative team will aim for comfort and symptom relief with medicines, often delivered by a syringe pump, as oral medications may not be absorbed because of the blockage.
+If surgery is not be possible your palliative team will aim for comfort and symptom relief with medicines, often delivered by a syringe pump, as oral medications may not work well.

-A low residue diet is advised for people who are thought to be at high risk for bowel obstruction, or for those who have recently been treated for bowel obstruction by their medical team.
+A low residue diet is advised for people at high risk for bowel obstruction.
 The Royal Surrey NHS Foundation Trust have produced a detailed leaflet to explain this type of diet and how it can be adjusted according to symptoms.

 Recommended Resources